yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 The pinning lifetime value indicates for how long the server promises to retain the server-side ticket-encryption key, which allows it to complete the protocol exchange correctly and prove its identity.
-The committed lifetime is typically on the order of weeks.
+The server committment (and ticket lifetime) is typically on the order of weeks.

 Once the key exchange is completed and the server is deemed authenticated, the client generates locally the pinning secret and